rusben/dam-m6/docs/uf1/uf1nf3.md

 But this depends in the current `Java` code handling the `Museums` class.

-The method createUnmarshaller of the class JAXBContext creates an instance of the type Unmarshaller that allows us to proceed with our tasks.
-If the class Museums and its members are properly configured using the right JAXB annotations and field members, everything should work fine.
+The method `createUnmarshaller` from the class `JAXBContext` creates an instance of the type `Unmarshaller` that allows us to proceed with our tasks.
+If the class `Museums` and its members are properly configured using the right `JAXB` annotations and field members, everything should work fine.

 The `Museums` class contains a `List` of `Museum` items: